blynkkk/blynk-library/docs/Implementing.md

 ## HARDWARE/BRIDGE command body

-The message body of these commands are encoded as a sequence of strings, separated by '\0' ([Null character](http://en.wikipedia.org/wiki/Null_character)).
+The body of these commands are encoded as a sequence of strings, separated by '\0' ([Null character](http://en.wikipedia.org/wiki/Null_character)).
 Please note that the last value may be not Null-terminated.
 In the following command examples \0 chars are replaced with spaces.